lanl/singularity-eos/doc/sphinx/src/models.rst

 .. warning::
     Entropy is not yet available for this EOS

-The Davis products EOS is created from the reference isentrope passing through the CJ state of the high explosive along with a constant heat capacity.
+The `Davis products EOS <DavisProducts_>`_ is created from the reference isentrope passing through the CJ state of the high explosive along with a constant heat capacity.
 The constant heat capacity leads to the energy being a simple funciton of the temperature deviation from the reference isentrope such that

 .. math::